 In the second phase, we do things differently.
 We are going to play with the hands together and employ arm movements to enhance the piano playing.

-At first, we work slow, though a bit faster than in the first phase.
-We experiment and make choices about the best arm movements and practice these in slow tempo and very precise.
+At first, we practice slowly, though a bit faster than in the first phase.
+We experiment, make choices about the best arm movements, and practice these at a slow tempo and very precise.

 Read this in-depth article: Piano Arm Technique

 Check List Second Phase:

 It is very wise to work in divisions.
 Divisions in piano technique are note groupings that we can use strategically to enhance the flow of a passage.
 These divisions are not necessarily musical thought through but purely mechanical.
 Often has each division a slight adjustment in the form of the hand.

 On divisions more soon in a more in-depth article.
 Check the article how divisions work in practicing scales.